The Odds of Winning Big on TV Shows

 While not a sure thing, you'll still get a fair chance if Marcus comes to help with your restaurant (a 78% rate of landing a deal), home and garden business (a 75% chance), or sports and outdoors company (a 67% chance).

 Play to Win

 Having the right hair or eye color won't make you a winner on "Shark Tank," and being a Caucasian male won't entirely convince Marcus Lemonis to sign a deal with you in the end.
 You still need to have an enticing business model – or at least an excellent idea – to earn their attention.
 If you're open to suggestions, outdoors brands have great odds of being successful on both shows.
 It might be worth considering given how much money these entrepreneurs have been willing to invest over the years.

 Our researchers analyzed 780 contestants on five seasons of "Shark Tank" (representing 510 products or businesses) and 76 contestants on four seasons of "The Profit" (representing 52 products or businesses) by identifying physical characteristics of contestants where possible, and cataloging product types and whether each contestant or product was successful in securing a deal.
 We considered deals on "The Profit" that were “partial deals” to be included as successful deals.

 Fair Use Statement

 Here's our offer: You can use the information and images on this page on your own site for noncommercial purposes.
-In return, we ask you give credit to OnlineCasino.ca by linking back to this page.
+In return, we ask you give credit to OnlineCasino.ca, the authority on online casino reviews and mobile casinos, by linking back to this page.